CrayLabs/SmartSim/doc/model.rst

-SmartSim ``Model`` objects enable users to execute computational tasks in an ``Experiment`` workflow, such as launching compiled applications, running scripts, or performing general computational operations. ``Models`` can be launched with other SmartSim entities and infrastructure to build AI-enabled workflows.
+SmartSim ``Model`` objects enable users to execute computational tasks in an ``Experiment`` workflow, such as launching compiled applications, running scripts, or performing general computational operations. ``Models`` can be launched with other SmartSim entities as well as Machine Learning (ML) models and TorchScripts to build AI-enabled workflows.
-``Model`` objects can leverage ML capabilities by utilizing the SmartSim client (:ref:`SmartRedis<dead_link>`) to transfer data to the ``Orchestrator``, enabling other running SmartSim ``Models`` to access the data.
+``Model`` objects can leverage ML capabilities by utilizing the SmartSim client (:ref:`SmartRedis<dead_link>`) to transfer data to a standard ``Orchestrator`` to enable other running ``Models`` to access the data.
 Additionally, clients can execute ML models (TF, TF-lite, PyTorch, or ONNX) and TorchScripts stored in the ``Orchestrator``.
 SmartRedis is available in Python, C, C++, or Fortran.